blank Skip to main content

 ComponentName adminComponentName = getComponentName(context);

-List<String> permissions = getRuntimePermissions(context.getPackageManager(), packageName); //retrieve a list of requested runtime permissions
+List<String> permissions = getRuntimePermissions(context.getPackageManager(), packageName); //Retrieve a list of requested runtime permissions

 for (String permission : permissions) {